huma-engineering/huma-docs/data-collection/clnician-portal/getting-started/index.md

 # Getting started

-Getting started with the Care Portal includes how to get invited and log into your account, plus instructions on how to set up your profile and navigate the portal.
+Getting started with the Huma Portal includes how to get invited and log into your account, plus instructions on how to set up your profile and navigate the portal.